rahul4732saini/fise/README.md

 Where:

 1. `(EXPORT FILE[<FILEPATH>]|SQL[<DATABASE>])` is an optional command exclusive to the search operation and is used to export search records to a file or database.
-2. `(R|RECURSIVE)` is an optional command used to recursively include all the files/directories present within the subdirectories of the specified directory.
+2. `(R|RECURSIVE)` is an optional command used to recursively include all the files and subdirectories present within the specified directory.
 If not explicitly specified, operations are only limited to the root directory.
 3. `(SEARCH|DELETE)[<PARAMETERS>]` defines the desired operation to be performed.
 Additional parameters can be specified within `[]` to toggle operations between different file types, and file-modes explicitly for data search operation.
 4. `<FIELDS>` is only limited to search operations for accessing metadata fields related to the searched files, data, or directories.
 Field names must be separated by commas.
+For more information about the different metadata fields that can be used in FiSE queries, please refer to the documentation listed under [Query Fields](./doc/query/query-fields.md).
 5. `(RELATIVE|ABSOLUTE)` is an optional command to specify whether to include the absolute path of the files/directories in the operation if the specified path to the directory is relative.
 6. `(<FILEPATH>/<DIRECTORYPATH>)` defines the path to the file/directory to operate upon.
 Filepath is only limited to data search operations as other operations cannot be performed on a single file.
 7. `WHERE <CONDITIONS>` is an optional query segment and is used for define conditions for filtering files, data, or directories.
+To know more about the various way for defining query conditions, please refer to the documentation listed under [Query Conditions](./doc/query/query-conditions.md).

+For a deeper insight into the query syntax, please refer to the documentation under [Query Syntax](./doc/query/syntax.md).

 Several example for both query types are defined in the following sections.